j5oh/synackAPI/README.md

 # Configuration requirements
 ## Operating System
-This has been developed on Linux.
+This has been developed on LP+ (Linux).
 I have no idea if it will work on Windows.
 It might, but your mileage may vary.
 I do not use windows.
 If you do, and you want to test, please do.

 ## Configuration Directories
 The required directory is `~/.synack`.